News & Events

-Thank you to everyone who has stopped by in the past to support our efforts to end hunger and leverage the power of food to build a healthier community.
+Thank you to everyone who has stopped by in the past to support our efforts.
 We hope to see you again this year!

 Forks & Skis

 Forks and Skis is a ski event at Bristol Mountain open to the public for those interested in hitting the slopes while helping Foodlink fulfill its mission of a healthy, hunger-free community.
 In five years, the event has raised more than $100,000!

 The event was previously named the Muxy Ski-Off in honor of the late Gary Muxworthy, a sports enthusiast who devoted much of his life to raising money for charities through exciting sporting events.